contextco/cohere-ruby/README.md

     client.generate(model: "medium", options: { prompt: "What is your name?" })
 ```

+## Response

+You can read more about the responses from the endpoints in our official API [docs site](https://docs.cohere.ai/api-reference/).

+A struct containing:

+- code: `http status code of the request`
+- body: `the body contains a hash with the response body or a message if something went wrong`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.